 The Sixth Congress of the Y.C.I. had already pointed out that the Socialist Party, with the backing of a few members of the Young Socialist League, would put forward ever greater obstacles in the path of unity.
 This was confirmed in France.
-There are serious difficulties to-day in England and Belgium which deserve our full attention.
+There are serious difficulties today in England and Belgium which deserve our full attention.

-In England, the youth organisation of the Labour Party has declared itself in favour of the united front with the Y.C.L.
+In England, the youth organization of the Labor Party has declared itself in favor of the united front with the Y.C.L.
 The unity movement is developing there.
-The last Congress of the Labour Party adopted a memorandum on the relations between the youth organisations and the Labour Party.
-This memorandum in effect deprives these youth organisations of all independence; denies them the right to have their own responsible leaders, denies them the right to hold their own meetings, where the youth have a decisive voice, etc.
+The last congress of the Labor Party adopted a memorandum on the relations between the youth organizations and the Labor Party.
+This memorandum in effect deprives these youth organizations of all independence; denies them the right to have their own responsible leaders, denies them the right to hold their own meetings, where the youth have a decisive voice, etc.

-In Belgium certain leaders of the B.L.P. have recently started an offensive against the unity movement.
-In several places the B.L.P. organisations have excluded groups of Young Socialists from membership of the People's Houses (more than 10 cases have already been recorded).
-In brief, the leaders of the B.L.P. are trying to limit the independence of the Socialist youth and to smash its unity with the Young Communist organisation.
+In Belgium certain leaders of the Belgian Labor Party have recently started an offensive against the unity movement.
+In several places the B.L.P. organizations have excluded groups of Young Socialists from membership of the People's Houses (more than ten cases have already been recorded).
+In brief, the leaders of the B.L.P. are trying to limit the independence of the Socialist youth and to smash its unity with the Young Communist organization.

 What should our attitude be in the face of such attempts?
-The easiest answer would be: we shall simply not recognise, but reject the memorandum of the Labour Party!
-But this would only separate the youth movement from the great working-class movement for unity, in the vanguard of which the English C.P. is fighting.
-It is our opinion that a mass movement of English youth cannot be developed outside or against the great working-class movement as a whole.
-We must, on the contrary, refuse to allow ourselves to be deterred by these difficulties, by this reactionary offensive, but unite with the whole mass working-class movement and work for unity among the youth, with the support of those great English working-class organisations which have already declared themselves in favour of unity.
-The same problem fundamentally confronts us in Belgium, but in a less acute manner than in England, to solve this problem properly, we must put an end to the sectarian attitude of hostility toward the B.L.P. which has been adopted by some leaders of the Belgian Young Socialists.
+The easiest answer would be: we shall simply not recognize, but reject the memorandum of the Labor Party!
+But this would only separate the youth movement from the great working class movement for unity, in the vanguard of which the British C.P. is fighting.
+It is our opinion that a mass movement of English youth cannot be developed outside or against the great working class movement as a whole.
+We must, on the contrary, refuse to allow ourselves to be deterred by these difficulties, by this reactionary offensive, but unite with the whole mass working class movement and work for unity among the youth, with the support of those great English working class organizations which have already declared themselves in favor of unity.
+The same problem fundamentally confronts us in Belgium, but in a less acute manner than in England.
+To solve this problem properly, we must put an end to the sectarian attitude of hostility toward the B.L.P. which has been adopted by some leaders of the Belgian Young Socialists.

-By his wrong attitude in this matter F. Godefroy, in the long run, plays into the hands of the reactionary elements.
-He says: before fighting against Fascism we must fight against the corrupt elements in the B.L.P.; before setting Belgium in order, we must set the B.L.P. in order But, since Rexism (Belgian Fascism) directs its fire against the B.L.P. and the C.P., the attitude shown by Godefroy demoralises and disarmes the working-class youth.
+Bv attitude his wrong in this matter F. Godefroy, in the long run, plays into the hands of the reactionary elements.
+He says: before fighting against. fascism we must fight against the corrupt elements in the B.L.P.; before setting Belgium in order, we must set the B.L.P. in order.
+But, since Rexism (Belgian fascism) directs its fire against the B.L.P. and the C.P., the attitude shown by Godefroy demoralizes and disarms the working class youth.

-What we must do on the contrary is to show that our C.P., in proposing to re-affiliate to the B.L.P. as an independent organisation, is working to strengthen the latter.
-We must explain to the workers in the B.L.P. that it is by waging a consistent struggle against fascism, against Rexism, that the B.L.P. will become a great proletarian force and set its own house and the country in order.
+What we must do, on the contrary, is to show that our C.P., in proposing to reaffiliate to the B.L.P. as an independent organization, is working to strengthen the latter.
+We must explain to the workers in the B.L.P. that it is by waging a consistent struggle against fascism, against Rexism, that the B.L.P. will become a great proletarian force and set its own house and country in order.

-It is by fighting against Fascism, by concentrating all our blows against Fascism, and not by attacking the B.L.P., that we shall obtain our objective and achieve unity for the struggle against Fascism.
+It is by fighting against fascism, by concentrating all our blows against fascism, and not by attacking the B.L.P., that we shall obtain our objective and achieve unity for the struggle against fascism.